swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-trust.md

 # Introduction

-This profile concerns itself with how an public ecosystem actor can be identified and linked to a real world identity and how to protect anyone complying with this protocol from fraudsters impersonating official government institutions and VCs.
+This profile concerns itself with how a public ecosystem actor can be identified and linked to a real world identity and how to protect anyone complying with this protocol from fraudsters impersonating official government institutions and VCs.

 All underlying specifications referenced by the included standards are considered fully supported unless explicitly noted otherwise.

+## Specifications

+This section details the implementation notes and gaps pertaining to the supported specifications.

+The specifications are fully supported by this profile (and components adhering to it) except for the specific cases mentioned in the following section.

 | Contained Specifications | Version | Link to referenced Specification |
 | ---- | ---- | ---- |